 Oxford Community Schools logoPutting Students at the Center

 The mission of Oxford Community Schools (OCS) is to “provide an education that challenges all students to achieve their maximum potential in academics, arts, and athletics and prepares them to succeed in a global society.”
-Meeting the academic, social, and emotional needs of every student can be challenging, and Oxford tackles this challenge by viewing their students as individuals.
+Meeting the academic, social, and emotional needs of every student can be challenging, and Oxford tackles this challenge by viewing its students as individuals.
 The district looks at all aspects of education, from the programs they provide to the internal systems that exist, and asks “How does this impact student learning?”

 OCS has nearly 7,000 students in pre-kindergarten through grade 13.
 With over 78 square miles in northern Oakland County, it is one of the largest school districts in southeast Michigan.
 The district is home to five elementary schools, one middle school, one high school, an early learning center, one adjudicated youth facility, one alternative high school, an early college, and a virtual academy.
 Families can enroll their children as school of choice students through 9th grade and into limited CTE slots in 10th-12th grades.